 The Local Scale consists of two models: Land Use Change and Terrestrial Biodiversity.
-In WISE land use is represented as a grid of 200×200 m cells, while the Terrestrial Biodiversity represents the status of land environments as a grid of 100×100 m grid cells.
+In WISE land use is represented as a grid of $100 \times 100$ m cells, while the Terrestrial Biodiversity represents the status of land environments as a grid of $100 \times 100$ m grid cells.

-The Land Use Change model dynamically models land-use change over time based on demand for residential land uses generated by the WOW model and demand for economic land uses generated by the WRDEEM model.
-Each year the model evaluates the potential for land use at each 200×200 m grid cell to transition to every other land use.
+The Land Use Change model dynamically models land-use change over time based on demand for residential land uses generated by the WOW model and demand for economic land uses generated by the Waikato region EFM.
+Each year the model evaluates the potential for land use at each $100 \times 100$ m grid cell to transition to every other land use.
 For each grid cell the model ranks the transition potential of all the land uses based on a combined score from four factors:

-- 1. Accessibility distance from the grid cell in question to key relevant features, for example the distance from residential areas to the central business district - Local influence composition of land use in the neighbourhood (8 cell radius or 1600 m) around each cell as well as the current land use - 3.
+- 1. Accessibility distance from the grid cell in question to key relevant features, for example the distance from residential areas to the central business district - 2.
+Local influence composition of land use in the neighbourhood (8 cell radius or 800 m) around each cell as well as the current land use - 3.
 Suitability estimated suitability of land for different uses scaled from 0 (not suitable) to 10 (highest suitability) based on various factor considered relevant to a particular land use - 4.
 Zoning the potential for future development to occur at a grid cell based on knowledge of regional and district plans and other statutory requirements, ranging from 0 (prohibited) to 1(permitted) or, in a few cases, >1 (actively stimulated).